 CLUSTER was founded in 2011 by architect and urban planner Omar Nagati and artist and designer Beth Stryker in response to the dramatic changes that Cairo was undergoing.
 The activities of the platform are divided into four areas: design projects, research, programs and pedagogy.

 The platform has given rise to many forms, including The Cairo Urban Research Library (CURL), a free, open access research library with a focus on art, urban studies and architecture, available in English and Arabic.
 Another initiative, Cairo Downtown Passageways, is an urban design and art project that reimagines the city’s historic passageways and promotes more diverse, inclusive and accessible areas.

-CLUSTER helped to organize the Street Vendors Initiative where CLUSTER’s research team worked to help street vendors unionize and understand how public space is shared.
-The team then brought together shop owners, residents, developers, drivers, women’s right groups, traffic and municipal authorities and created a common space for discussion.
+CLUSTER helped to organize the Street Vendors Initiative, in which the research team worked to help street vendors unionize and understand how public space is shared.
+The team brought together shop owners, residents, developers, drivers, women’s right groups, traffic and municipal authorities and created a common space for discussion.

 We had a chance to speak with Beth and Omar about the role that design can play during a moment of instability on our podcast, Social Design Insights.
-Listen to Episode 53 | Designing After Revolution here.
+Listen to the episode below.